datamads/SuperCollider-Learning-Resources/readme.md

 The SuperCollider documentation also has some nice tutorials and guides that are worth checking out: [Pattern guide](http://doc.sccode.org/Browse.html#Streams-Patterns-Events%3EA-Practical-Guide), [Getting started](http://doc.sccode.org/Browse.html#Tutorials%3EGetting-Started), [Live coding basics](http://doc.sccode.org/Browse.html#Tutorials%3EJITLib)

+There's also [the SuperCollider book published by MIT](https://mitpress.mit.edu/books/supercollider-book), a great handbook for intermediate/advanced SuperCollider coding, in my opinion, but it's not a great starting point for beginners to the language.

 ---